sybrew/pro-mime-types/readme.txt

 = 2.0.1 =

 * Changed: `.svg` was inattentively marked as a "safe" file extension, which it's not.
 Consider using the [Safe SVG plugin](https://wordpress.org/plugins/safe-svg/) to sanitize SVG uploads (you must still allow them via Pro Mime Types).
-If you do not use SVGs, you should disallow it from being uploaded.
+If you do not use SVGs, you should disallow them from being uploaded.
-* Improved: The plugin is faster now since it now memoizes repeated translations.
+* Improved: The plugin is faster now since it memoizes repeated translations.
 * Updated: New translations are available.

 = 2.0.0 =